This post about the celiac disease diet contains affiliate links. Please see my disclosures.

-If you’re new to celiac disease and want to try new gluten-free foods without wasting a lot of money, I encourage you to sign up for the gluten-free Urthbox subscription.
-Urthbox will send you a box of gluten-free goodies each month so you can explore different brands and learn about new gluten-free packaged foods.
-I encourage you to read my review of Urthbox … and if you want to sign-up, click here for a $10 off coupon in your shopping cart.
+Tip!
+If you’re new to celiac disease and want to try new gluten-free foods without wasting a lot of money, I encourage you to sign up for the gluten-free Love With Food subscription box.
+Love With Food will send you a box of gluten-free goodies each month so you can explore different brands and learn about new gluten-free packaged foods.
+Get 40% off a tasting box when you sign up HERE.

-Every celiac has a different response or reaction to accidental gluten ingestion.
-While internally the gluten will damage a celiac’s small intestine, externally your friend might have to throw up or urgently use the bathroom.
-Your friend might also have effects like a rash, red bumps, acne, headaches or joint pain.
-Every celiac is different and reacts in a different way.
-Symptoms can appear right away, or for me, my symptoms appear about an hour after getting glutened.
+Every celiac patient has a different response or reaction to accidental gluten ingestion.
+While internally the gluten will damage their small intestine, externally someone might have to throw up or urgently use the bathroom, or experience a rash, red bumps, acne, headaches or joint pain.

 Healing Foods Perfect for the Celiac Disease Diet